Drum smokers produce outstanding results with less effort than most other types of charcoal smoker.

 - Lid gets very hot – The horseshoe handles look great, but beware the lid handle one can get very hot.
 Be sure to put your gloves on before lifting the lid!

-2. Runner up – Gateway Drum 55 Gallon Charcoal Smoker
+3. Also Great – Gateway Drum 55 Gallon Charcoal Smoker

 Specially designed to maximize the moisture and tenderness of your meat, the Gateway Drum 55 Gallon Charcoal Smoker is our top runner-up.